Eurovision Song Contest's Greatest Hits: Broadcasts

-As the show was not broadcast live, the participating national broadcasters were able to broadcast the show on a date and channel that was convenient for their broadcasting schedules.
-Some broadcasters – such as Austria and Sweden – recorded additional links and interviews in London for their viewers and these were used as previews for the main show.
+As the show was not broadcast live, the participating broadcasters were able to broadcast the show on a date and channel that was convenient for their broadcasting schedules.
+Some broadcasters – such those in Austria and Sweden – recorded additional links and interviews in London for their viewers and these were used as previews for the main show.

-The show was watched by 1.89 million viewers in the United Kingdom with a market share of 9.5%.

 Commentators

-The following countries, listed in order of broadcasting dates, had confirmed that they would broadcast the anniversary show.
+The following broadcasters, listed in order of broadcasting dates, confirmed that they would broadcast the anniversary show.

 Non-broadcasting countries

-The following countries declined to broadcast the show:
+The following broadcasters declined to broadcast the show: